tactcomplabs/sst-tools/README.md

 ### Checkpoint API Prototype
 For information on generating json schema files for checkpoints and interacting with them using a Python API see the [cptapi documentation](test/cptapi/README.md).

+### SST Neural Network
+For an example neural network in SST see the [neural network documentation](test/neuralnet/README.md).

 ## Contributing

 We welcome outside contributions from corporate, academic and individual